 An influential force in the social and spiritual fabric of New York City, The Riverside Church is the home and guiding inspiration for The Weekday School.

-Founded along with the Riverside Church in 1930, The Weekday School was one of the first early childhood programs in New York City and has long been a leader in innovative early childhood education.
+Founded at the same time as The Riverside Church, The Weekday School was one of the first early childhood programs in New York City and has long been a leader in innovative early childhood education.

-Created to meet the needs of local families, we strive to provide excellent, affordable education for young children across all areas of our community.
-The Weekday School, like the church, commits itself to celebrating diversity and educating children about social justice.
+Created to meet the needs of local families, The Weekday School strives to provide excellent, affordable education for young children from our entire diverse community.
+The Weekday School, like the church, commits itself to celebrating diversity and educating children through the ideals of social justice.